 Good bike locks are heavy and expensive, but they're not as inconvenient as having your bike stolen

-We recommend you go for a bike lock that's marked Gold on Sold Secure's bicycle rating system, and consider motorcycle Gold if you're parking in a theft hotspot like a train station or university campus
+We recommend you go for a bike lock that's marked Diamond or Gold on Sold Secure's bicycle rating system, especially if you're parking in a theft hotspot like a train station or university campus

 Carry two keys for your lock in separate places so you can still get moving if you lose one